gvSIGAssociation/gvnix/addon-web-screen-pattern2/docs/td-web-screen-addon.rst

 The add-on will create it's own JSPx files for each defined pattern using the set of TAGx files available in the framework.

+For "tabular" type, created JSPx will be based on Roo's show.jspx but using gvNIX version of show.tagx.
+In the other hand, "register" JSPx are based on update.jspx, using gvNIX version of update.tagx.

 Roo Shell commands